thatstoasty/prism/README.md

 WIP: Documentation, but you should be able to figure out how to use the library by looking at the examples.

-You should be able to build the package by running `mojo package prism -I external`.
-For the easiest method, I recommend just copying the entire external folder into your repository, then copy the `prism` folder into the external folder as well.
+You should be able to build the package by running `mojo package prism`.
+For the easiest method, I recommend just copying the entire `prism` directory into your project.
+If you want to build the dependencies and then the package in case it's fallen out of sync, you can run `bash scripts/build.sh package` from the root of the project.

 > NOTE: It seems like `.mojopkg` files don't like being part of another package, eg. sticking all of your external deps in an `external` or `vendor` package.
 The only way I've gotten mojopkg files to work is to be in the same directory as the file being executed, and that directory cannot be a mojo package.